Aug 27, 2020

 JAD: But she described them in a way that sounded almost like a painting.

 EMILIE GOSSIAUX: Like really soft blotches.
 Everything was really soft.
-Like, soft flashes of ink that could move.
-They're walking and I could see their legs moving and I could see them -- their gait, but I couldn't see them clearly.
-Like, I couldn't see their features or whether they were wearing a shirt or shorts or a dress or pants.
-I just, like, see their shadows.
-And every now and then I see the light casted on them.
+Like, soft blotches of ink that could move.
+They were walking and I could see their legs moving and I could see them—their gait, but I couldn't see them clearly.
+Like, I couldn't see their features or whether they were wearing a shirt, or shorts, or a dress or pants.
+I'd just, like, see their shadows.
+And every now and then I'd see the light casted on them.

 JAD: Really?